VOLUNTEER

 What is Varsity Letter in Community Service?

-Through the Varsity Letter in Community Service (VLCS) program, United Way of Olmsted County partners with Olmsted County high schools to recognize and reward students for their volunteer efforts in the community.
+Through the Varsity Letter in Community Service (VLCS) program, United Way of Olmsted County partners with high schools in Olmsted, Dodge, Winona and Fillmore counties to recognize and reward students for their volunteer efforts in the community.
 High school students who volunteer 100 hours in one year can earn their school varsity letter, the same as those earned in academics, arts, athletics, etc. With 52 weeks in a year, that is equivalent to about 2 hours per week.

-3. Each time you volunteer, either take a photo OR get your volunteer supervisor to sign a piece of organization letterhead.
+3. Each time you volunteer, either take a photo -OR- get your volunteer supervisor to sign a piece of organization letterhead.
+Scroll down for ideas about where to volunteer.

-4. For each volunteer site, verify hours and complete reflection questions.
+4. For each volunteer organization, verify hours and complete the reflection questions on the Verification Form.

-5. Turn in application to United Way of Olmsted County by March 1, 2023.
+5. Turn in your application to United Way of Olmsted County by the Application Deadline: March 1, 2025 using one of the following methods:

 Application Materials

-All supplemental materials including Requirements & Guidelines, Service Log Sheets, Checklists and Verification Forms are included in application form.
+All supplemental materials including Requirements & Guidelines, FAQs, Checklists and Verification Forms are included in the original application form.
+Additional copies can be found below or by sending an email request to sonjas@uwolmsted.org

 What to Expect After You Apply